ftrouill/Macq-test/README.md

 ### Additional remarks

-When I tried to connect the frontend with the backend server, I had some issues CORS issues.
-In order to still make the application work, I needed to use *Google Chrome* without the CORS
+- When I tried to connect the frontend with the backend server, I had some issues CORS issues.
+In order to still make the application work, I needed to use *Google Chrome* without the CORS, by running
+`google-chrome --disable-web-security --user-data-dir="/tmp/chrome_dev_test"`
+I know it is also possible to disable such filters in the application itself, but I had not a lot of time and it was the easiest fix.